 While that example has two very different things, it illustrates how it works in relationships.

-Sometimes people think that because you say you trust someone, means you trust them implicitly with all things.
+Sometimes people think that because you say you trust someone, you trust them implicitly with everything.

 That is just not possible.

 For instance, I trust my husband to love me and be faithful, but not with fixing our cars.